-- 3.4 At present, the Industrial Estate extends to 40 hectares in total and is home to around 100 businesses employing 3,500-4000 people (just under 10% of the total workforce of the Borough of Pendle).
-These businesses cover the key sectors that make up the local economy in Pendle, namely manufacturing, engineering and distribution as well as growth sectors such as technology and telecoms.
-The site includes some of the largest employers in the Borough such as Protec Fire Distribution plc with over 800 jobs, the Daisy Group with over 500 jobs, Wellocks with 370 jobs, Cott Beverages Ltd with 350 jobs and Science in Sport providing 88 jobs.
-It also includes small businesses such as Pendle Frozen Foods and Straight Line Engineering Ltd, each of which provide just over 20 jobs.
-In many ways these two companies are typical of the small business sector in Pendle, in that 94% of businesses within the Borough employ under 20 people.
-These will continue to be crucial to the future successful economic growth of Pendle in the years to come. - The Industrial Estate is presently operating at capacity and there are 3.5 no further opportunities for it to grow without the proposed extension.
-This situation is reflected in other industrial estates - such as White Walls in Colne (operating at 84 % capacity), Riverside at Junction 13 of the M65 (operating at 81% capacity) and West Craven Business Park (operating at 100% capacity).
+- such as Whitewalls in Colne and West Craven Business Park (both operating at 100% capacity).
 This lack of spare capacity across the Borough is problematic both for Pendle and for Lancashire, because the Borough needs to provide suitable locations for a mix of businesses including starter units and those over 10,000 square feet.
 This problem is particularly acute within the M65 Growth Corridor, where significant future growth is anticipated.
-Much of the industrial space across the borough is located within former mill buildings.
+Much of the industrial space across the Borough is located within former mill buildings.
 Whilst such buildings typically have character, the units they provide are generally not up to modern standards, often of an inappropriate size, constrained by poor access and are located in primarily residential areas.
-Taken together, these factors have constrained the

-Borough in providing industrial space of sufficient quality and in appropriate locations that are demanded by modern businesses looking to relocate to and expand their operations within Pendle.
-The proposal to develop the Order Land by building new industrial units would not only add capacity, but would also be likely to free up some second hand units within the Industrial Estate, as existing businesses sought to relocate to the new units to enable expansion.
-This would mean the delivery of a mixture of new and second hand vacant units to the market, bringing a substantial improvement to the industrial space that is on offer within the borough.
+Taken together, these factors have constrained the ability of the Borough to provide industrial space of sufficient quality and in appropriate locations that are demanded by modern businesses looking to relocate to and expand their operations within Pendle.
+It is anticipated that the Phase 2 extension will be large enough and flexible enough to accommodate a wide range of different sized units (see Section 6 'Development Proposals').
+This would not only add capacity, but would also be likely to free up some second hand units within the Industrial Estate, as existing businesses sought to relocate to the new units, as was also anticipated with Phase 1.
+This would mean the delivery of a mixture of new and second hand vacant units to the market, bringing a substantial improvement to the industrial space that is on offer within the Borough.
 The population of Pendle (around $89,000^4$) is due to grow to 93,000 by 2030^5 and the provision of opportunities for economic growth is therefore fundamental, not least to cater for the anticipated increase in local population.
 The proposed extension would address these issues and thereby deliver significant economic, social and environmental benefits, locally, Borough wide and across the county.